boa-dev/boa-dev.github.io/_posts/2022-03-01-boa-open-collective.md

 members eager to continue contributing.

 But that is not our only idea.
 We would like to create a reproducible benchmarking platform.
-Currently, we just use GitHub actions for benchmarking.
-While this is useful to get some general ideas on how do changes affect to the performance of the engine, but they have a high variability (up to 10%).
-This means that we can definitely see changes if they are big, but it's impossible to see differences if changes are minimal (1-2%, for example).
+Currently, we just use GitHub actions for benchmarking, which is useful to get some general ideas on how some changes affect the performance of the engine.
+However, they have a high variability (up to 10%), meaning that we can definitely see changes if they are big, but it's impossible to see differences if changes are minimal (1-2%, for example).
 Having the infrastructure to do proper performance testing would require using dedicated CPUs, for example, which could be financed using the Boa Open Collective.